zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-opentracig-helidon/monitor-traces/monitor-traces.md

 	>Suggested Tips:
 	* Copy the above text and paste it into a text file, replace the endpoint and the private key, then copy the modified text into the yaml file.
 	* Make sure to keep the syntax of 2 space indentation.
-	* Refer to the screenshot image below to see how the it should look like after the file is modified.
+	* Refer to the screenshot image below to see how it should look like after the file is modified.

 	![application.yaml](images/2-1-applicationyaml.png " ")